kimmolepola/project13/readme.md

 "Sign in as a guest"<br/>
 and click PLAY to join the game

-Please keep the browser windows visible in order for the game to update
+Please keep all the browser windows visible in order for the game to update

 ## Technologies
 React, Node.js, MongoDB, WebRTC, Socket.io, React-three-fiber, styled-components